lisagjh/lisavanderhoorn.nl/src/content/projects/SIH-data.md

 "
 ---

-# Enriching the Sportkaart Data with New Events"
+# Enriching the Sportkaart Data with New Events

 During my internship at Atlantis Digital in Haarlem I worked on the [Sportkaart](https://sportinhaarlem.nl/sportkaart/) for Sport in Haarlem — a map that shows all sports activities and locations in the city.
 One of my tasks was to enrich the data behind this tool with a new external dataset.